Essential Guide to Trucking Insurance Coverage

 Rental reimbursement

 In line with downtime coverage, rental reimbursement is an add-on that covers the cost of renting a replacement vehicle while the insured vehicle is being repaired.
-This coverage ensures that businesses can continue their operations with minimal disruption, mitigating the financial and operational impacts of vehicle unavailability.
+This commercial truck insurance coverage ensures that businesses can continue their operations with minimal disruption, mitigating the financial and operational impacts of vehicle unavailability.
 It’s particularly beneficial for companies that operate on tight schedules and cannot afford lengthy interruptions in their service delivery.

 Non-owned vehicle coverage